Winning battles means Ink honors, prestige, and life itself. …Yet nobody understands what losing truly means.

 But when she vows to find a way to bring her people back home, Isla will have to deconstruct consciousness and the very nature of the space time continuum to unravel good from evil, truth from lies, and survival from true love.

 Welcome to the City–where it takes lives to save lives…

 September 12, 2017Format: Kindle EditionI sincerely want more!!
 I just had a blast reading this story.
-I felt it was gripping and anyone who is a fan of the dystopian/thriller genres would enjoy.
-It’s somewhat similar to other dystopian novels, as it’s hard to be completely original, however I found Hjort’s tone gave this story something different that I enjoyed exploring as I read each new page.
+I felt it was gripping and anyone who is a fan of the dystopian/thriller genres would enjoy it.
+It’s somewhat similar to other dystopian novels, as it’s hard to be completely original, however, I found Hjort’s tone gave this story something different that I enjoyed exploring as I read each new page.